7.4 Ratios, Rates, and Staffing Comparisons

 Comparing Numbers With Ratios and Rates

 A ratio compares one quantity with another.
-In correctional scenarios, a ratio may compare residents to officers, completed checks to required checks, incidents to days, or new arrivals to available beds.
+In correctional scenarios, a ratio may compare inmates to officers, completed checks to required checks, incidents to days, or new arrivals to available beds.
 A rate compares a quantity to a unit such as per hour, per shift, per day, or per housing unit.
+A percentage is simply a ratio out of 100.

-These questions often appear simple, but labels matter.
-A ratio of 60 residents to 4 officers can be written as 60:4 and simplified to 15:1.
-That does not by itself prove whether staffing is acceptable.
-Unless the prompt gives a rule, the exam is asking for the calculation or comparison, not a policy judgment based on outside knowledge.
+Simplify a ratio by dividing both numbers by their greatest common factor.
+A ratio of 60 inmates to 4 officers is 60:4; both divide by 4, giving 15:1 — fifteen inmates for each officer.
+Simplification does not by itself prove whether staffing is acceptable.
+Unless the prompt supplies a rule, the exam wants the calculation or the comparison, not a policy judgment from outside knowledge.

 | Prompt wording | Likely calculation | Label to keep |